amplitude/amplitude-docs/content/collections/experiment/overview.md

 Amplitude Experiment enables all this through **flags**—easy-to-set up switches that let you modify your product's experience without having to change code.
 Use them to set up experiments in your product, or to stage and roll out new features straight to your users.
 Your code uses the [Amplitude Experiment SDK](https://www.docs.developers.amplitude.com/experiment/#sdks) or [REST API](https://www.docs.developers.amplitude.com/experiment/#rest-apis) to communicate with Amplitude Experiment.

 {{partial:admonition type='note'}}
-Amplitude Experiment defaults to a **sequential testing** statistical model in all experiments, but you can opt for a T-test (/experiment/experiment-theory/analyze-with-t-test) instead.
+Amplitude Experiment defaults to a **sequential testing** statistical model in all experiments, but you can opt for a [T-test](/experiment/experiment-theory/analyze-with-t-test) instead.
 {{/partial:admonition}}

 This article will provide a high-level overview of the Amplitude Experiment workflow: we’ll start with the workflow for **creating an experiment**, and follow that with the workflow for **creating a feature flag**.